Tiyo Soga: Glasgow University studies and subsequent life

-In 1857 Soga returned to the Eastern Cape with his wife where they eventually founded the Emgwali Mission where Soga worked among his native Ngqika people.
-During their years in Emgwali the Sogas had eight children, one of whom was stillborn.
-Two of their sons – William Anderson Soga and John Henderson Soga – followed their father and were ordained as ministers and missionaries, and two of their daughters – Isabella McFarlane Soga and Francis Maria Anna Soga – were employed as teachers in mission.
-Kirkland Allan Soga, studied law at University of Glasgow and became the first black lawyer in South Africa, and a politician involved in the founding of the African National Congress.
-His fourth son was Jotello Festiri Soga, the first black veterinary surgeon in South Africa.
-The youngest daughter born just a year before Soga died, Jessie Margaret Soga became a classic contralto soloist and teacher studying in Milan and a licenciate of the Royal College of Music, London and a leading suffragist.
+On Monday April 13th, 1857, Soga started his journey back to Africa.
+He and his wife took the train to London, and then on Wednesday the Lady of the Lake to Africa.
+There they eventually founded the Emgwali Mission, where Soga worked among his native Ngqika people.
+During their years in Emgwali, the Sogas had eight children, one of whom was stillborn.
+Two of their sons – William Anderson Soga and John Henderson Soga – followed their father and were ordained as ministers and missionaries, and two of their daughters – Isabella McFarlane Soga and Frances Maria Anna Soga – were employed as teachers in mission.
+Kirkland Allan Soga, another son, studied law at the University of Glasgow and became the first Black lawyer in South Africa, and a politician involved in the founding of the African National Congress.
+His fourth son was Jotello Festiri Soga, the first Black veterinary surgeon in South Africa.
+The youngest daughter, born just a year before Soga died, Jessie Margaret Soga, became a classic contralto soloist and teacher studying in Milan and a licenciate of the Royal College of Music, London, and a leading suffragist.
 Janet Soga returned to England for the births of all her children.
-Tiyo Soga suffered from poor health, and it was during one of these bouts of sickness that he used his time to translate Pilgrim's Progress (U-Hambo Iom-Hambi) into his native Xhosa language.
-Soga's translation and adaptation of Pilgrim's Progress has been called "the most important literary influence in 19th century South Africa after the Bible."
+Tiyo Soga suffered from poor health, and it was during one of these bouts of sickness that he used his time to translate The Pilgrim's Progress (U-Hambo Iom-Hambi) into his native Xhosa language.
+Soga's translation and adaptation of The Pilgrim's Progress has been called "the most important literary influence in 19th century South Africa after the Bible."
 He also worked to translate the Christian gospels and served on the advisory board to revise the Xhosa Bible.

-At the end of his short life Soga was sent to open a new mission station in Tutuka (Somerville) in Kreli's country and the difficult work further deteriorated his health.
-It was the desire of Soga that his children be educated in Scotland and before his death instructed his sons, "For your own sakes never appear ashamed that your father was a "Kaffir" and that you inherit some African blood.
-It is every whit as good and as pure as that which flows in the veins of my fairer brethren…you will ever cherish the memory of your mother as that of an upright, conscientious, thrifty, Christian Scots woman.
+At the end of his short life, Soga was sent to open a new mission station in Tutuka (Somerville) in Kreli's country and the difficult work further deteriorated his health.
+It was the desire of Soga that his children be educated in Scotland and before his death, he instructed his sons, "For your own sakes, never appear ashamed that your father was a "Kaffir" and that you inherit some African blood.
+It is every whit as good and as pure as that which flows in the veins of my fairer brethren…You will ever cherish the memory of your mother as that of an upright, conscientious, thrifty, Christian Scots woman.
 You will ever be thankful for your connection by this tie with the white race".

 Soga died of tuberculosis in August 1871.
 He died in the arms of fellow missionary Richard Ross with his mother, Nosuthu, by his side.
-He is considered by many to be the first major modern African intellectual and was among the first Christian leaders to assert the right of black Africans to have freedom and equality.
+He is considered by many to be the first major modern African intellectual and was among the first Christian leaders to assert the right of Black Africans to have freedom and equality.

+Soga's fame had extended so widely in Scotland that there was even an obituary of him in the newspaper of its most northerly mainland settlement, John O'Groats.